rcl9/Morrow-DJ2D-CPM-22-Recompile-From-Source/ReadMe.md

 - Read over the info at the top of the submit *rcl-cpm2.sub* file for general reference.

 - While on drive F0: execute the command "*A:submit rcl-cpm2.sub*" on the CP/M command line.
 That will compile, link and create .HEX files for the source files of ABOOT.ASM, BDOS22.MAC, ZCCP12.MAC and CBIOS2.MAC.
 The CP/M batch file will copy these HEX files back over to the Windows "tmp" sub-directory in the Yaze-AG main directory.

-- On the Windows side of things, copy the 4 resulting HEX files into the root directory containing my Hex-File-Overlay-Tool.
+- On the Windows side of things, copy the 4 resulting HEX files into the root directory containing my [Hex File Overlay Tool](https://github.com/rcl9/Hex-File-Overlayer-of-CPM-Sysgen-Image).

-- Copy "Sorcerer_zcpm52k-9.bin" from the GitHub Sysgen_images directory to the Hex-File-Overlay-Tool root directory.
+- Copy "Sorcerer_zcpm52k-9.bin" from the GitHub Sysgen_images directory to the [Hex File Overlay Tool](https://github.com/rcl9/Hex-File-Overlayer-of-CPM-Sysgen-Image) root directory.
 You can also use Sorcerer_cpm48k.bin if you desire as it won't make a lot of difference to the final outcome.

-- On a DOS command line, execute the Hex-File-Overlay-Tool in a manner similar to the following:
+- On a DOS command line, execute the [Hex File Overlay Tool](https://github.com/rcl9/Hex-File-Overlayer-of-CPM-Sysgen-Image) in a manner similar to the following:

 ```
 hex_file_overlay_of_sysgen_image.exe -a -c -d -b Sorcerer_zcpm52k-9.bin new_sysgen_image.bin
 ```

-- You can also override the command line arguments to the Hex-File-Overlay-Tool to provide different filenames for the Boot, CCP, BDOS and/or CBIOS source .hex files.
+- You can also override the command line arguments to the [Hex File Overlay Tool](https://github.com/rcl9/Hex-File-Overlayer-of-CPM-Sysgen-Image) to provide different filenames for the Boot, CCP, BDOS and/or CBIOS source .hex files.
 In addition, you can leave out some of the command line arguments to prevent some of these HEX files from being used and hence overlaid on top of the original SYSGEN image.

 - Thereafter you can copy the resulting *new_sysgen_image.bin* to your CP/M machine and run Sysgen.com to copy the image to the boot tracks of a floppy diskette.

 ## Cursory Notes

 Floppy systems diskette (drive A:) has to have 1024 byte sectors in order for the cold and warm boot loaders to work.
 Be sure to format all new system diskettes with 1024 byte sectors.
 The system diskette can be either single or double sided.
 The sector size on normal (non A: drive) diskettes is not restricted.
 Thus if you have  a diskette with software that is supposed to run on the A: drive then you should mount the diskette in the B: drive and then PIP it over to a 1024 byte sector system diskette.

 ## See Also